timur32/homework/volatile/readme.md

   Next cycle FOR, that put varible year in json-request.
   JQ-request filter currency by year and month.
-  Get min and max number by sortering.
-  Calculate average number.
-  Calculate volatile and collect them to string for analysis.
+  Calculate min, max, volatile and collect them to string for analysis.

-  Print min max and mean for each year.
+  Print min max and volatile for each year.

-  Print volatile of specified month of each year.
   Print MIN volatile of specified month of all years.
 IF false:
   exit